Who Is Justin Trudeau?

 In 2000, he delivered the eulogy for his father in a nationally televised service for the late prime minister.
 Trudeau impressed many with his eloquent speech, but he shied away from any suggestions that he'd enter politics.
 Instead he returned to Montreal and became the chair of the board of Katimavik, a youth service program created by his father.
 Trudeau also was in demand as a speaker, delivering talks across the country to youth on volunteerism.

 After years of avoiding the political arena, Trudeau stepped into the fray in 2006 by chairing the Liberal Party's task force on youth renewal.
-The following year, Trudeau began his campaign for a Parliament seat representing Montreal's Papineau riding, or district, winning the post in 2008.
+The following year, Trudeau began his campaign for a Parliament seat representing Montreal's Papineau riding (district), winning the post in 2008.
 He also appeared as legendary soldier Talbot Papineau in the historical TV movie The Great War in 2007.

 In addition to having acting skills, Trudeau showed himself to be a skilled boxer in 2012.
 He had sparred with his father growing up, and that practice paid off when he defeated conservative senator Patrick Brazeau in a charity boxing match.
 The charismatic, young Trudeau also proved to be a rising political force, becoming the Liberal Party's leader in 2013.